 No matter your identity, you will find yourself reflected in our study.

 Who are we?

-We are a team of predominantly queer and trans researchers from the University of Washington, working in collaboration with the Birth Place Lab at the University of British Columbia.
-We come from nursing, midwifery, and social work backgrounds, and we are passionate about improving the health care experiences of the queer and trans community.
+We are a team of predominantly queer and trans researchers from the University of Washington School of Nursing, working in collaboration with the Birth Place Lab at the University of British Columbia.
+We are nurses and midwives, passionate about improving the health care experiences of the queer and trans community.
 We have been working closely with a Steering Council of community stakeholders over the past two years to create and validate this survey.
 Read our full bios here.

 Why are we doing this study?